malcolmlett/malcolmlett.github.io/A-Theory-of-Consciousness-v2.md

 The question of consciousness has been a conundrum for many centuries.
 In modern times, disciplines as varied as philosophy, neuroscience, physics, and computer science all discuss the topic.
 There are many theories available, each focusing on a particular subset of the problem and coming from different perspectives (eg: philosophy vs. neuroscience vs. AI).
 For a detailed discussion of the problem and the various viewpoints see: [Consciousness](https://iep.utm.edu/consciou/) and [The Hard Problem of Consciousness](https://iep.utm.edu/hard-con/) (Internet Encyclopedia of Philosophy).

 A brief sampling of the viewpoints is as follows:

 * Chalmers: explains how the problem is split into a comparatively "easy problem" of explaining the mechanical/computational mechanisms behind the functions of learning, reasoning, remembering, perceptual discrimination internal access, etc.; while the "hard problem" is why these functions are accompanied by experience, and that it remains a philosophical question because we don't have any possible physical explanation.
 [Chalmers1995]

 * Tononi: partial mechanism for measurement, but not complete: doesn't define sufficiency.

 * AST: introduces how important the model is.

-* Higher-order Thought Theory [Rosenthal2011, Rosenthal2005, Gennaro1996, Gennaro2012] suggests that the brain uses high-level abstract representations of objects within conscious thought
+* Higher-order Thought Theory [Rosenthal2011, Rosenthal2005, Gennaro1996, Gennaro2012] suggests that the brain uses high-level abstract representations of objects within conscious thought.
+There are many critics of the theory however.

-* Halligan: explains how neuroscience has discovered that conscious thought happens _after_ the action that it purports to have caused, and thus suggests that it is merely a side effect with no functional purpose [Halligan2017]
+* Halligan and Oakley: explain how conscious thought happens _after_ the action that it purports to have caused, and thus they suggest that consciousness is merely a side effect with no functional purpose [Halligan2017]

 * tbd.
 Dennet.

 In general they all provide some pieces of the puzzle but fail to convincingly solve the overall problem because they are either too abstract or too narrow in scope.
 Furthermore, many physicalist theories fail to account for the "hard problem" and try to hand-wave the problem away, while others fall back onto metaphysical explanations.
 Neither outcome seems satisfactory.
 The theory presented here is different.
 Via a mechanistic computational account, it attempts to attack head on the hardest "easy problem" questions of how it is that we can observe our own thoughts, and of why consciousness evolved; and it attempts to draw as close as possible to the "hard problem" of experience itself.